does lying on your stomach help digestion?

 The digestive tract releases hydrochloric acid when we eat, breaking down food and eliminating unwelcome bacteria.
 The stomach lining is protected from hydrochloric acid, and the gastroesophageal sphincter keeps food in the stomach.

 Adopting the supine position relaxes the gastroesophageal sphincter, so the stomach’s contents – including acid – enter the esophagus and travel up the body.
-This is why we experience heartburn and reflux while lying down too soon after a meal.

-If you prefer to sleep on your back, elevate your head and shoulders by around six inches with firm pillows.
+If you prefer to sleep on your back, elevate your head and shoulders by around 6 inches with firm pillows.
 The Journal of Gastroenterology and Hepatology explains that lifting the head can reduce heartburn and reflux symptoms.

-Get in a wedge pillow if you are adamant that you can only sleep while lying on your back.
-This will force your head to remain elevated, preventing acid from traveling into your throat.
+Get a wedge pillow if you can only sleep on your back.
+This will elevate your head, preventing acid from traveling into your throat.
+This sleeping position requires training, so consider a different posture.

 which side to sleep to help digestion?